 Your name:

 Pupil's name:

-rupii s name.

 Your relationship to the pupil:

-rour relationship to the papir.

 Address:

-Addi 600.

-Postcode:

-Day time telephone number:

-Evening telephone number:
+Postcode: Day time telephone number: Evening telephone number:

 Please give details of your complaint.

 What action, if any, have you already taken to try and resolve your complaint.
 (Who did you speak to and what was the response)?

-(Trib ala you opoul to alla mac mac mo response).